 Biomass (the complex of living matter that includes plants, bacteria and animals on the planet) has collapsed ever since humans began to dominate.

-"If you evaluate the total data on Biomass, before man entered the scene it was exactly double the current one," says Ron Milo, professor of environmental sciences at the Weizmann Institute of Science in Israel.
+“If you look at the total Biomass figure, before man came on the scene it was exactly double what it is today,” says Ron Milo, professor of environmental sciences at the Weizmann Institute of Science in Israel.

-The earth's population today has about 8 billion people, but it "weighs" only for 0,01% of the total biomass.
-Yes, we are an incredible minority, almost a nobody in the economy of life on Earth, but we have done incredible damage.
+The earth's population today has about 8 billion people, but it "weighs" only 0,01% of the total biomass.
+Yes, we are an incredible minority, almost a nonentity in the economy of life on Earth, but we have done incredible damage.

 The foreseeable consequence of this trend is that we are reducing Earth's ability to host and support life: ours too.